Intergenerational Ministry Becoming Intentionally Intergenerational

 Curious about LOGOS weekly 4-part intergenerational ministry?
 Go to Get Started with LOGOS.

-GenOn partners with your church and provides a GenOn Guide to assess and explore ways to bring generations together with an emphasis on intergenerational experiences leading to Christ-centered community.
+For all intergenerational ministries, GenOn partners with your church and provides a GenOn Guide to assess and explore ways to bring generations together with an emphasis on intergenerational experiences leading to Christ-centered community.
 The deep relationships formed through these experiences play an invaluable role in the development of lifelong disciples and in the renewal of energy and vitality in the whole congregation.

 Guiding and Visioning